Johann-Cardenas/ABQ-Scripting/README.md

 ## Requirements
 > [!NOTE]
-> Abaqus 2021 or later version.
+> - **Abaqus 2021** or later version.
 Older output database files need to be upgraded first.
-> Python 3 or later version.
+> - **Python 3** or later version.
 You might need to install additional packages to run the scripts.

 ## Repository Structure
-As of January 2023, the repository is organized as follows:
+As of January 2024, the repository is organized as follows:

 ### Data Extraction
 Contains the following scripts: